 - Role of prenatal androgen exposure in the development of polycystic ovary syndrome.

-- World’s first monkey born through in vitro fertilization, leading to improvements in IVF techniques for animals and people.
+- World’s first rhesus monkey born through in vitro fertilization, leading to improvements in IVF techniques for animals and people.

 - Neural mechanisms responsible for puberty and reproductive health.